Boritech-Solutions/Web/_pages/services.md

     RTX enabled Trimble GPS reciever to provide Precise Point Positioning data directly to an Earthworm system.
   * [bnc2ew](https://github.com/Boritech-Solutions/BNC2EW)
     * BNC is a program developed by the BKG GNSS Datacenter that creates Precise Point Positioning by post-processing RINEX data.
-It has been modified by BoriTech Solutions to allow for data to be placed directly into an Earthworm system.
+It has been adapted by BoriTech Solutions to allow for data to be placed directly into an Earthworm system.